 Instructions

 - If using fresh refrigerated rice noodles, heat in the microwave for 1-2 minutes until soft and noodles can be separated.
+Or you can steam them in a steamer until soft.
 Don't worry about cutting them shorter, they will break as you are cooking the noodles.If using dried noodles, follow package directions.

-- Cut the pressed tofu into small cubes and pan fry in a 3 tablespoons of oil in a non-stick skillet.
-Flip over to other sides and remove once lightly golden.
+- Cut the pressed tofu into small cubes and pan fry in 3 tablespoons of oil in a non-stick skillet.
+Flip over each piece and remove once tofu is lightly golden.
 Sprinkle tofu with salt and set aside.

 - Add remaining oil to skillet and turn up heat to high.
 Immediately add minced garlic, stir around, then add 2 beaten eggs, scramble and push to the side.
 Add Rice Noodles and soy sauce mixture.
 Toss quickly to coat all the noodles in soy sauce.